 Are Moles Genetic?

-The reason moles form is not completely understood.
+The reason moles develop is not completely understood.
 Some researchers believe that the sun's ultraviolet rays play a role in mole development, while others attribute mole formation to genetics.

 Moles are clusters of melanocytes (pigment producing cells) that form on the skin.
 The sun stimulates melanocytes to produce melanin, which may lead to excess levels of melanin in the skin.